planetlabs/staccato/README.md

 ### Overview

-The STAC item spec only has one requirement for item properties: to provide a `datetime` field.
+The [STAC Item spec](https://github.com/radiantearth/stac-spec) only has one requirement for item properties: to provide a `datetime` field.
 Properties specific to certain datasets or product types will be developed by the community as extensions and move through a series of maturity steps as outlined [here](https://github.com/radiantearth/stac-spec/tree/master/extensions).
 This STAC implementation was originally designed for internal use at Boundless Spatial and was intended to only offer only a small number of static